 Chair of the Board of Directors

-Craig worked along side of Senator Chris Harris and Toby Goodman on Texas legislation, which took six years and three legislations and in 1999 Senate Bill 731 was passed and signed into law by the then Governor George W. Bush.
+Christian was the youngest Texan to testify to the Jurisprudence Committee as part of the passing of Senate Bill 731 for the rights of the disabled.
+Watching and learning alongside his parents, Senator Chris Harris and Toby Goodman on Texas legislation, 1999 Senate Bill 731 passed and signed into law by the then Governor George W. Bush.